 With a distance of 64 km, it takes about 1.5 hours to get from Dong Hoi to Paradise Cave.
 If you’re staying in Phong Nha town, you can get there easily within a 1-hour drive.

 I suggest staying in Phong Nha for your convenience as most of the attractions are in Phong Nha.
 You can rent a motorbike for one or a few days in either Dong Hoi or Phong Nha town.

 You can visit Paradise cave without a tour easily by driving there.

-I rent my scooter from MotorVina, but you can easily spot bike-renting service everywhere in Phong Nha town.
+I rent my scooter from MotorVina, but you can easily spot bike-renting services everywhere in Phong Nha.